FDA warns stores to stop selling Elf Bar, the top disposable e-cigarette in the US

 Last month, the FDA issued orders allowing customs officials to seize shipments of Elf Bar, Esco Bar and two other brands at U.S. ports.
 None of the products have received FDA authorization and they come in flavors like cotton candy, which regulators say can appeal to teenagers.

-In the latest action, the FDA said it issued warnings to 189 convenience stories, vape shops and other retailers.
+In the latest action, the FDA said it issued warnings to 189 convenience stores, vape shops and other retailers.

 “We’re not going to stand by as bad actors are profiting off the sale of illegal products that are addicting our nation’s youth,” Brian King, the FDA’s tobacco center director, said in an interview.
 “Today’s action is just part of our long-standing efforts to address those products, particularly flavored disposable products.”